VisitSchool ProgramsTeacher Resources

 Teacher Resources

-Whether or not your class is participating in one of our school programs, Griffith Observatory has resources and activities to make each students STEM learning richer and more inspiring.
+Whether or not your class is participating in one of our school programs, Griffith Observatory has resources and activities to make each student’s STEM learning richer and more inspiring.

 Speaking Like an Astronomer